How to reduce your money stress

 Apps are often a great way to achieve goals.
 They provide a visual representation and the fact that they can be accessed via a smartphone means that they are always with us.
 There are apps that will help you to create a budget so that you can take control of your spending and reduce bad feelings around money and stress.

 The Wollit app is a great way to take control of your finances.
-By signing up for free, we can help you monitor your spending habits and give you personalised tips on how you can make improvements.
-You are rewarded with points for achieving goals such as staying out of your overdraft and paid users can even access tools to improve their credit rating.
+By signing up for free, we can help you monitor your spending habits and give you personalised tips on how you can make improvements and paid users can even access tools that can help build their credit history, the single most important factor affecting their credit score.

 It is perfectly okay to be worried about certain things in our lives.
 It is also okay to be careful where money is concerned.
 What we need to achieve is a balance where we can enjoy our lives but also be able to meet our financial commitments.
 When people fall behind with these commitments it goes beyond a simple worry or trying to be careful.
 Some of the statistics around money stress are actually quite scary.